-Anyone considering opening licensed premises may apply to the Licensing Authority for a Provisional Statement.
+Anyone who is considering opening licensed premises may apply to the Licensing Authority for a Provisional Statement.
 This will allow the premises to be constructed, extended or altered to allow licensable activities to take place, knowing that a full licence will be issued on completion (provided there are no material changes in the original Operating Schedule).

 Community centres, educational or religious establishments and village halls